nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/02-quick-start/README.md

     kubectl apply -f config/samples/
     ```

     Nothing happens at this point as we haven't implemented anything yet.
+We'll implement a logic to capture create, update, and delete operation of the custom resource later.

 1. Clean up the created insatnce.